speedypleath/resonance_installation/README.md

    - Use the custom `background.tox` component included with this project to process the camera feed.
    - This component takes the green-screened input and applies chroma keying internally.

-## Audio / Max
+## Audio (Max)

+The audio engine is built in Max and structured around three core components: **harmony**, **melody**, and **percussive** elements.
+The project also contains a node server that exposes an API to Max for different methods.

+### Harmony

+The harmony system uses **modal harmony**, with chords generated based on a root note and mode (e.g., Dorian, Phrygian, Lydian).
+A custom Node.js function handles the generation of triads by analyzing the mode's scale, filtering out harmonically unstable chords (like those with diatonic tritones), and weighting chords that contain the mode’s characteristic note.
+Emotional data influences chord selection: lower valence favors minor and diminished chords, while higher valence favors major chords.

 ### Melody

-* generate melody using the generateMelody from the node server
+- generate melody using the generateMelody from the node server
-* markov chains
+- markov chains